 Bridget Suse is a Licensed Clinical Social Worker with a compassionate approach to treatment and diverse experience as a therapist.
-She sees adolescents, adults and couples both virtually and in person.
-Bridget specializes in working with clients who struggle with depression, anxiety, personality disorders, trauma, binge eating, body image issues, self-esteem, compulsive behaviors, relationship issues, transitions and life stressors.
+She sees adults both virtually and in person.
+Bridget specializes in working with clients who struggle with depression, anxiety, personality disorders, binge eating, body image issues, self-esteem, relationship issues, transitions, life stressors and LBGTQIA+ clients.

 Areas of Expertise

-depression, anxiety, personality disorders, trauma, binge eating, body image issues, self-esteem, compulsive behaviors, relationship issues, & transitions.
+Depression, anxiety, personality disorders, binge eating, body image issues, self-esteem, relationship issues, & LGBTQIA+ clients

 Bridget has her MSW from New York University and has worked in a variety of treatment settings in Boston, New York City and Chicago.
 She started at McLean Hospital in Boston in their Intensive DBT Program, where she worked with adolescents struggling with Borderline Personality Disorder and chronic self-harm and suicidal ideation.
 Bridget then worked with children, adolescents and families in the Bronx at Astor Services in their school and outpatient clinics, while also seeing adolescents and adults struggling with eating disorders at Metro Behavioral Health Associates in Manhattan.
 Since returning to Chicago, Bridget has worked at the Eating Recovery Center with patients struggling with Binge Eating Disorder in their residential, partial-hospital and intensive outpatient programs.